julia-pascale/pascale-portfolio/finalproject_part2.md

 ![draft 211 image](/eviction_infographic.png)<br>
 [source](https://joinroost.com/rent-help/renters-rights/the-eviction-process-what-renters-need-to-know/)

 The call to action will be to create a push for a comprehensive eviction diversion program, like [the one that exists in Philadelphia](https://eviction-diversion.phila.gov/#/About), which requires landlords to participate in mediation before evicting their tenants.
+Must find data about eviction outcomes in Philly!

 ### moodboard
 ![Mill quote](/LLs_growrich.jpg)